Late-night talk show: 1940s–1960s

 After Paar's departure, hosting duties were filled by Groucho Marx, Mort Sahl, and many others.
 Johnny Carson took over as host of The Tonight Show in 1962 and the show was renamed The Tonight Show Starring Johnny Carson.
 Carson streamlined the format of the show, focusing more on entertainment personalities, tweaking the monologue to feature shorter jokes, and emphasizing sketch comedy.
 Ed McMahon served as Carson's announcer, while from 1962 to 1966, the band was led by Skitch Henderson, who hired, among others, Doc Severinsen.
 When Henderson left, Milton DeLugg took over.
 Severinsen assumed the position in 1967 and served as bandleader with the NBC Orchestra.
 The show originated from NBC Studios in New York City but, as part of Carson's shifting the show toward a more entertainment-oriented program, moved to Burbank, California, in 1972.

 NBC's two other rivals during the early television era, CBS and ABC, did not attempt any major forays into late-night television until the 1960s.
-ABC's first effort at the late-night TV race was hosted by Les Crane, which pioneered the controversial tabloid talk show format that would not become popular until two decades later.
+ABC's first effort at the late-night TV race, The Les Crane Show was hosted by Les Crane, which pioneered the controversial tabloid talk show format that would not become popular until two decades later.
 With most viewers not accustomed to the visceral conflict it entailed, Crane's show lasted only six months.
 Shorter still was The Las Vegas Show, a Las Vegas-based late-night show hosted by Bill Dana that was the only offering of the United Network that ever made it to air (because that network only had a handful of affiliates, it also syndicated the program to CBS, ABC and independent stations); it, along with the network, only lasted five weeks in summer 1967.

 Steve Allen himself returned to NBC late night in syndication twice in this time frame, first with a show that ran from 1962 to 1964 and then with a series that ran from 1968 to 1971.
-ABC added the Joey Bishop Show, with Regis Philbin as his sidekick, to its late-night lineup in 1967, employing a talk show format, in an attempt to compete against the Tonight Show, which lasted until 1969.
+ABC added The Joey Bishop Show, with Regis Philbin as sidekick, to its late-night lineup in 1967, employing a talk show format, in an attempt to compete against the Tonight Show, which lasted until 1969.
 CBS went without late-night TV (the closest thing it would have to a late-night show was its late-prime-time variety show The Danny Kaye Show from 1963 to 1967) until 1969, when it acquired The Merv Griffin Show from syndication; Griffin returned to syndication in 1972, and CBS would not air any further late-night talk shows until 1989, instead opting for reruns, lifestyle programs and, later, imported Canadian dramas in the time slot.
 By the 1960s, NBC had already cornered the market for late-night television viewing and would dominate the ratings for several decades in the future.